 Under the 2015 Equity Participation Plan, awards that may be granted include stock options (incentive or non-qualified), stock appreciation rights, RSAs, PSUs, deferred stock and dividend equivalents.
 The 2015 Plan is administered by the Compensation Committee which sets the terms and provisions of the awards granted under the plan.
 Incentive stock options, stock appreciation rights, RSAs, PSUs, deferred stock and dividend equivalents may only be awarded to officers and other full-time employees to promote our long-term performance and specifically, to retain and motivate management to achieve a sustained increase in stockholder value.
-Non-qualified stock options, stock appreciation rights, RSAs, PSUs deferred stock and dividend equivalents may be awarded to non-employee directors, officers, employees, consultants and other key persons who provide services to us.
+Non-qualified stock options, stock appreciation rights, RSAs, PSUs, deferred stock and dividend equivalents may be awarded to non-employee directors, officers, employees, consultants and other key persons who provide services to us.

-The Compensation Committee approved equity awards to the Chief Executive Officer and the Chief Executive Officer recommended and the Compensation Committee approved equity awards to Ms. Shelley-Kessler and Mr. Malin for their service in 2016.
+In 2017, the Compensation Committee used RSAs and the performance-contingent equity in the form of PSUs as the key form of long-term equity incentive awards provided to our executive officers.
+The Compensation Committee approved equity awards to the Chief Executive Officer and the Chief Executive Officer recommended and the Compensation Committee approved equity awards to Ms. Shelley-Kessler and Mr. Malin for their service in 2017.
 In approving the equity awards, the Compensation Committee took into consideration the executive's historical performance and contributions, total ownership levels and the value of equity delivered historically, the market positioning of the executives' pay and our company's desire to retain the executives by providing a meaningful long-term incentive award to each executive which is aligned with stockholder interests.
-The Cook study showed LTC's 2015 grant values were below the peer group median level and similarly, total compensation for all named executive officers fell below the peer group median.